sumbalakram/sumbalakram/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as data analyst...
+- 🔭 I’m currently working as data analyst
-- 🌱 I’m currently learning Machine Learing and Cloud computing ...
+- 🌱 I’m currently learning Machine Learing and Cloud computing
 - ⚡ Fun fact: Book reading, Painting and Travelling -->